 Storage & Reheating

-- Pad Kra Pao can last up to 4 days stored in an airtight container in the fridge, once cooled.
+- Pad Kra Pao can last up to 4 days stored in an airtight container in the fridge once cooled.
 To enjoy, reheat in the microwave or on the stovetop until hot throughout.

-- Pad Kra Pao can be frozen for up to 2-3 months in a freezer-safe bag, once cooled.
+- Pad Kra Pao can be frozen for up to 2-3 months in a freezer-safe bag once cooled.
 To enjoy, defrost overnight in the fridge and reheat in the microwave or on the stovetop until hot throughout.

 Pairing Suggestions

-Pad kra pao serves well with:
+Pad kra pao pairs well with:

 FAQ

-Pad kra pao can be made up to 4 days in advance and stored in an airtight container in the fridge, once cooled.
+Pad kra pao can be made up to 4 days in advance and stored in an airtight container in the fridge once cooled.
 To reheat, microwave or reheat on the stovetop until hot throughout.

 📖 Recipe